gkaramanis1/portfolio/content/Profile.md

 - ![profile](../assets/profile2.jpeg)

 ## About
 I'm a problem-solver at heart who thrives in team-oriented environments.
-With a certificate from the coding bootcamp at the University of Central Florida, I bring a unique perspective to full-stack web development that emphasizes creativity, collaboration, and innovation.
+I bring a unique perspective to full-stack web development that emphasizes creativity, collaboration, and innovation.

 ## Contact